AliyaJabbar/sql-data-analytics/README.md

-# sql-data-analytics
-SQL analytics project built on cleaned data from my data warehouse, focusing on business insights, performance analysis, and reporting.
 # SQL Data Analytics Project

 This repository contains a collection of SQL scripts built on top of my **Data Warehouse Project**, which follows the **Bronze–Silver–Gold layer architecture**.